blockwatch-cc/tzgo/examples/contract/README.md

 ## Work with smart contract and tokens

 Use TzGo to work with smart contracts and tokens.
-This examples shows you how to
+This example shows you how to

 - get contract entrypoints
 - execute on-chain views to read data